Exadra37/elixir-docker-stack/README.md

 # ELIXIR DOCKER STACK

-The **Elixir Docker Stack** is a wrapper around the normal tools we use for developing in Elixir, thus we can invoke `elixir`, `mix` and `iex` without having them installed in our computer, and everything should work as if they where normally installed, because throwaway docker containers will be created to run this commands for us.
+The **Elixir Docker Stack** is a wrapper around the normal tools we use for developing in Elixir, thus we can invoke `elixir`, `mix`, `iex` and other tools without having them installed in our computer, and everything should work as if they where normally installed, because throwaway docker containers will be created to run this commands for us.

 # MENU